CarVac/MeleeConchRuleset/ruleset.md

 EXCEPTION: Linearized Input coordinates with |X| <= 5 and |Y| <= 5 may be mapped to the origin.
 This exception allows controllers to make the origin initialization more consistent.

+Digital Input Filtering:
+The Analog Stick Output may be digitally filtered, or processed, to change its response.
-Digital Input Filtering: All digital filtering, or processing, of Analog Inputs for a given Analog Stick must completely ignore all other Inputs on the controller.
+All digital filtering of Analog Inputs for a given Analog Stick must completely ignore all other Inputs on the controller.
 If the filter output does not correspond directly to the filter input, the output shall be either stationary, moving towards, or accelerating towards the input to the filter.

 Filters must be composed of weighted sums of the following values: